 They can watch how the woman in the video applies the product.
 And then mimic her actions to get their optimal results.

 Video marketing is now easy.
-Technology has made animation and other video very fast.
-Find out how the use of video in your marketing gives you and edge: 8 Powerful Reasons You Need to Use Video Marketing.
+Technology has made creating animations and other video formats very fast.
+Find out how the use of video in your marketing gives you an edge: 8 Powerful Reasons You Need to Use Video Marketing.

 Overcome a Common Challenge

 Going on vacation is great, but it’s frustrating to come home and face an empty fridge.
 That’s why the Tesco grocery chain launched an interactive mobile store at Gatwick Airport.
 You can scan barcodes with your smartphones and shop for food while waiting to board.
 Then you can set delivery dates for up to three weeks in advance.
 The groceries will arrive just after you’ve returned home from your excursions.

 A Tesco marketing specialist explains how people have a 70-minute wait between checking in at the airport and boarding.

 Demo video focuses on reminding people how much time they have before flying and what they can do.
 They’ll likely be spurred to try it out for themselves.

 It does a nice job of showing a common struggle.
 Viewers discover how Tesco’s product is a problem-solver.